 On the other hand, credit unions strive to make financial services as affordable as possible for their member-customers.
 They do this by providing several free services.
 For example, you can even apply for a chequing account online with no deposit besides a nominal share purchase.
 This kind of affordability makes banking and financial services more accessible to everyone.
-At Innovation Credit Union, it could save you as much as $360 per year.
+At Innovation Federal Credit Union, it could save you as much as $360 per year.

 Get interest rates that work for you